msi-ris/Tutorials/illumina_qc.md

     biological and not a data quality issue

 ## Part 3: Cleaning FASTQ Datasets
+### Why is Cleaning Required?
+#### Low Quality Tails and Failed Cycles
+For a variety of reasons, including decay of reagents as they sit on the sequencing machine, the quality of base calls tends to decrease as sequencing progresses.
+As a result the 5′ ends will tend to have higher quality than the 3′ ends and forward reads will tend to have better quality than reverse reads.
+Low quality base calls can impair the accuracy of mapping algorithms so it is important to to remove them.
+Low quality tails can be removed though the removal of the 3′ ends from all of the reads but, that would result in the removal of many reads that were of higher quality as well.
+More sophisticated methods only remove the tails that show evidence of low quality.
+In Galaxy there are tools that can accomplish either style of read trimming.
+Cycles fail because of sequencing machine error, such as failure to incorporate a base, or failure to image a specific region.
+For most analysis failed cycles can be ignored as they will not have large effects.

+#### Adapter Contamination
+Illumina libraries consist of the DNA of interest (green) with ligated adapter (red + yellow) on the 5′ and 3′ ends to proved priming site for the sequencing reactions.
+The forward adapter (left) provides a region that binds to the Illumina flow cell plate (blue) and a region to which the sequencing primer binds to start the sequencing reactions.
+The reverse adapter (right) has the same structure with the addition of a barcode sequence (yellow).
+Adapter contamination occurs when the DNA fragment of interest is shorter than the length of the sequencing read.
+This results in the opposite primer included in the sequence of the final read, leading to adapter contamination.

+Removal of adapter contamination in Galaxy can be accomplished using CutAdapt and the sequence of the primers.

 ## Part 4: Evaluate Cleaned FASTQ Quality
 ## Part 5: Evaluating and Cleaning Paired-End Data
 ## Part 6: Workflows